The Virtual Currency Regulation Review: Ireland

 There are no restrictions in Ireland on the mining of virtual currency.
 Where a virtual currency is a form of transferable security, mining activity could be viewed as a form of securities settlement system.
 However, as mining is carried out on a decentralised basis, it does not fit neatly into any existing regime for securities settlement.
 On that basis, we would view mining as an unregulated activity under Irish law.

 Regulation of issuers and sponsors

 There are no specific regulations applicable to virtual currency issuers or sponsors in Ireland.
 Rather, they are subject to the existing regulatory frameworks governing traditional securities.
-If an issuer's virtual currency is a transferable security (which must be determined on a case-by-case basis), the issuer must prepare (and have the CBI approve) a prospectus prior to offering the token for sale to the public, assuming that the sale of the virtual currency would not proceed as an exempt offer pursuant to an exemption contained within the Prospectus Directive.
+If an issuer's virtual currency is a transferable security (which must be determined on a case-by-case basis), the issuer must prepare (and have the CBI approve) a prospectus prior to offering the token for sale to the public, assuming that the sale of the virtual currency would not proceed as an exempt offer pursuant to an exemption contained within the Prospectus Regulation.
 The CBI has stated that it has received initial enquiries from certain virtual currency issuers and sponsors to review such a prospectus; however, we are not yet aware of any token issuers who are engaging with the CBI regarding a formal prospectus.

-If a virtual currency does not constitute a transferable security, the requirements of the Prospectus Directive will not apply to its issuance, although ordinary contractual principles and civil liability would continue to be relevant for issuers and sponsors.
+If a virtual currency does not constitute a transferable security, the requirements of the Prospectus Regulation will not apply to its issuance, although ordinary contractual principles and civil liability would continue to be relevant for issuers and sponsors.